24anisha/copilot-evaluation-harness/README.md

 .
 ### Running the Pipeline

-To run the pipeline, install the required dependencies from pyproject.toml and

-then run the following command:
+To run the pipeline, run the following command:

 ```
 python end_to_end_script.py